-- Expos Studio 10 assignments invite students to investigate the diverse concerns, rich traditions, and live debates within the broader Harvard community, both by the subjects students explore as well as by the opportunity to learn from experiences and experts outside the classroom.
+- Expos Studio 10 assignments invite students to investigate the diverse concerns, rich traditions, and live debates within the broader Harvard community and in our contemporary world, both by the subjects students explore as well as by the opportunity to learn from experiences and experts outside the classroom.

 - Expos Studio 10 classes devote the first half of the course to shorter assignments in which students learn to recognize and practice the foundational elements of analytical argument.
 These briefer pieces ask students to learn, for example, the craft of summarizing another writer’s argument and developing a precise and arguable thesis of their own.

 - In the second half of the course, students then apply those fundamental elements of argument to a longer essay.

 - Throughout all those assignments, Expos Studio 10 courses also prioritize an attention to writing and learning as a process, introducing students to the practical benefits that discovery and revision bring to their writing in any course they will take at Harvard.
 From the beginning of each assignment, students learn how to develop ideas in brief reflections, responses, and exercises--all useful tools for meeting the challenges of writing assignments at Harvard.

 - To ensure as much feedback and one-on-one attention to student’s writing as possible, Expos Studio 10 courses are smaller: only 10 students per section.
 Students also meet more frequently in individual conferences with their preceptor.